Marketing Program Development & Management

 CAPABILITIES THEY WERE SEEKING INCLUDED:

 - Graphic design

-Following five years service as Texaco's primary marketing and communications agency, Shell and Texaco formed a joint venture to merge their U.S. refining and marketing operations.
-Prior to the JV a study of both brands business practices was conducted by a transition team.
+Following five years of service as Texaco’s primary marketing and communications agency, Shell and Texaco formed a joint venture to merge their U.S. refining and marketing operations.
+Prior to the JV, a study of both brand’s business practices was conducted by a transition team.
 Texaco emerged as the more evolved of the two.

-James McFarlin Marketing Group was selected as the primary marketing firm for both brands.
+McFarlin was selected as the primary marketing firm for both brands.
 There are several examples on this website of marketing programs and initiatives we managed for these two brands.

-We were instrumental in taking these two behemoths into the digital age by developing several useful business and marketing solutions including devising the first on-brand digital local store marketing system, ever adapted by any organization.
+We were instrumental in taking these two behemoths into the digital age by developing several useful business and marketing solutions including devising the first on-brand digital local store marketing system, ever adopted by any organization.
 The platform we devised enabled each individual outlet the ability to create their own marketing materials online, using the back office PC.
-Retailers now had the ability to produce customized marketing materials for their exact retail offering such as co-branded sites including 19 co-branded quick service restaurants (QSR's).
+Retailers now had the ability to produce customized marketing materials for their exact retail offering such as co-branded sites including 19 co-branded quick-service restaurants (QSR’s).

-The web-based system, delivered via the company extranet, combined print orders at tremendous savings and contained a data base that handled distribution.learn more →
+The web-based system, delivered via the company extranet, combined print orders at tremendous savings and contained a database that handled distribution.